savanarohit/Linux-Shell-Scripting/3_Comments/README.md

 #### Single-Line Comments
 '
 # This is a single-line comment
-echo "Hello, World!"  # This prints Hello, World! to the terminal

 '

 #### Multi-Line Comments
 '
-# This is a multi-line comment
-# It can be used to explain more complex sections of code
-# or provide detailed information
 echo "Multi-line comment example"
 '